betterscientificsoftware/bssw.io/ContentStyleGuide.md

 A Content title should be simple and straighforward.
 Please read *Styling Rules* for individual types of content (below) to see if there are any specific guidelines for each content type.

 ### Content Deck
-A Content deck is a one or two sentence resource description of limited length and whichappears in header area of articles on the frontend bssw.io site.
+A Content deck is a one or two sentence resource description of limited length and which appears in header area of articles on the frontend bssw.io site.
 Please read *Styling Rules* for individual types of content (below) to see if there are any specific guidelines for each content type.

 ### Content Description:
 This is the main body, explaining the content from the perspective of the CSE community.
 There may be image file (e.g., logo, relevant diagram, science image) in the body text, although these are optional (but encouraged when this exists).
 Please read *Styling Rules* for individual types of content described later in the article.